pmp-library/pmp-library/docs/tutorial.md

 [TOC]

 Welcome to the PMP library tutorial!

 This tutorial will walk you through your first steps using PMP.
 After completion, you should be able to build your own mesh processing applications and use PMP for a variety of mesh processing tasks.

-Note, however, that this tutorial is not meant to be a comprehensive introduction to mesh processing.
-We refer to the textbook of Botsch et al. \cite botsch_2010_polygon for a more comprehensive treatment.
+Note that this tutorial is _not_ a comprehensive introduction to mesh processing.
+If that's what you are looking for, we highly recommend the textbook of Botsch et al. \cite botsch_2010_polygon.

+By the way: This is a living document that's built from the latest version of our sources.
+If you spot any errors, inaccuracies, or typos, please don't hesitate to report them using our [issue tracker](https://github.com/pmp-library/pmp-library/issues).
+Your feedback and suggestions are welcome!

 ## Getting Started